Skip to main content

 The structure of the CMC price is such that the sale of the credits supports nuclear plant operations with payments when wholesale energy and capacity prices are low but requires the operators to pay a credit back to the utility buyer (and ultimately ratepayers) when energy prices are high.
 The IPA calculates the CMC price on a monthly basis and provides that amount to Commonwealth Edison (the Buyer under the CMC contracts) for invoicing of the nuclear facilities.

-Through the first three years if the CMC contracts, ComEd ratepayers received in aggregate a credit of over $670 million on their electricity bills.
-Importantly, CMC prices change month over month to reflect updates in the energy market, so any individual month may provide a credit or debit to customer bills; however, to date, ComEd ratepayers have received a net credit.
+As of January 2026, ComEd ratepayers have received in aggregate a credit of over $1.28 billion on their electricity bills under the CMC initiative.
+CMC prices change month over month to reflect current energy market conditions, so any individual month may result in either a credit or debit on customer bills; however, to date, ComEd ratepayers have received a net credit.

 Graphs